danguetta/XLKitLearn_docs/docs/predictive_analytics.md

 2. **K-Nearest Neighbors**: A simple k-nn regressor or classifier will be fit on the data.
 XLKitLearn makes the following parameter(s) available for this model

     * The number of neighbors, K
     * The weighting to be used when averaging neighboring values.
-This parameter can take four possible values: 'uniform' (or 'u'), and 'distance' (or 'd').
+This parameter can take two possible values: 'uniform' (or 'u'), and 'distance' (or 'd').
 In the case of uniform weighting, all neighbors will be weighted equally, and in the case of distance weighting, closer neighbors will be weighted more heavily and distant neighbors will be weighted less.
 If this field is left blank, uniform weighting will be used by default.

 2. **Decision Tree**: A simple [decision tree](https://en.wikipedia.org/wiki/Decision_tree_learning) will be fit using CART.
 The splitting criterion will be chosen based on whether a [regression or classification](#regression-vs-classification) model is required; the mean-squared-error for the former, and the gini impurity for the latter.
 XLKitLearn makes the following parameter(s) available for this model